edgar-code-repository/spring-boot-with-azure-sql/README.md

 SPRING BOOT WITH AZURE SQL
 ---------------------------------------------------------------------------

-Spring Boot REST API that connects to an Azure SQL Server.
+Spring Boot REST API that connects to Azure SQL Server.

 ---------------------------------------------------------------------------